ranimkhojah/personal_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Chatbots within Software Engineering
+role: PhD Student in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: